Jump to navigation

 Canada has a well-established position among the world’s leading study destinations; as of 2012, it was the seventh most popular country for international students, who accounted for 6.5% of all post-secondary students in the country.
 Of those, the most popular Canadian provinces were Ontario, British Columbia and Quebec, which between them are home to many of the top universities in Canada.

 For those looking to study at an elite university in one of the world’s most developed nations, applying to study in Canada can be an attractive option.
-A total of 26 universities in Canada feature in the 2013/14 QS World University Rankings®, of which three are in the world’s top 50 and nine make the world’s top 200 – a feat matched only by a handful of other nations.
-The two highest Canadian entries are the University of Toronto (17=) and McGill University (21), located in Toronto and Montréal, the two largest cities in Canada.
-Also within the global top 200 are the University of British Columbia, Université de Montréal, University of Alberta, McMaster University, University of Waterloo, Queen's University, Ontario, and Western University.
+A total of 26 universities in Canada feature in the QS World University Rankings® 2014/15, of which three are in the world’s top 50 and 10 make the world’s top 200 – a feat matched only by a handful of other nations.
+The two highest Canadian entries are the University of Toronto (20th) and McGill University (21st), located in Toronto and Montréal, the two largest cities in Canada.
+Also within the global top 200 are the University of British Columbia, Université de Montréal, University of Alberta, McMaster University, University of Waterloo, University of Calgary, Queen's University, and Western University.

 Undergraduate degrees in Canada can take either three or four years to complete, depending on the university, while postgraduate degrees last between one and three years to complete depending on the type of degree.
 Different types of higher education providers in Canada include: community colleges, technical, applied arts schools or applied science schools (which grants certificates, diplomas, associate’s degrees and bachelor’s degrees), or universities (which carry out research and provide both undergraduate and postgraduate degrees).